Intervention/docs/zodiac/v6/introduction/upgrade.md

 ---
 title: "Upgrade Guide"
 subtitle: "Upgrade from Intervention Zodiac 5 to 6"
-lead: "Learn how to migrate from Intervention Zodiac version 5 to version 6.
-See what new features are available and what changes have been made in the update."
+lead: "Migrate from Intervention Zodiac v5 to v6.
+Upgrade guide covering new features, breaking changes, and migration steps in PHP."
 sort: 2
 ---